What Does a Professional Mover Actually Do?

 Full service movers can do this for you, for a price.
 If you opt for a full service packing move, be prepared to kick your feet up and relax, because this is where professional mover services can really make a time and experience difference.
 Movers will delicately handle and wrap your valuables, secure them in boxes, label those boxes, and get those boxes moved on to your new home.

 If you’re thinking of putting some of your items in storage, check out our post on How to Pack Your Items for Storage and get the most out of your storage unit!

 One of the most common fears centered around moving companies is the fear of having your precious items damaged.

-A good moving company (like Cento Family Moving & Storage) will take the time to protect your furniture as well as your home.
+A good moving company will take the time to protect your furniture as well as your home.
 Carpet protectors, moving blankets, padding, and plastic wrap can do wonders to prevent damage during a move.
 Runners should be used to make sure that dings and dents don’t magically appear on corridors and moldings.

 Quality professional movers will know exactly how to safeguard the home you are exiting as well as your new residence, minimizing the potential for damage and loss.
 Many people have a moving horror story where some friends heaved a couch over a staircase and crashed through a window, or knocked out a light.
 That doesn’t have to be your story as long as your belongings are properly protected.

 After your belongings are packed and protected, movers will load everything onto the truck.
 But anybody who’s tried to move themselves knows that this step is easier said than done.
 A rented truck may have a platform that is up to 4 feet off the ground.
 Others advertise a lower platform with a ramp, but there are still dangerous clamps and hooks to adjust on the path to moving success.